justeat/ts-jsonschema-builder/README.md

 This builder takes advantage of TypeScript [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) to provide a Fluent JSON Schema builder, with full IntelliSense support.
 You don't need to worry about knowing the JSON Schema specification upfront, instead explore it while typing code.

+Builder is packaged as ECMAScript 5.
+This means it can be used in vanilla JS projects, but you will not get a rich IntelliSense support.

 ⚠ In beta, support is not complete.
 See below for what is supported.
 V1 of the builder aims to implement Draft-V4